mui/mui-x/docs/data/data-grid/column-definition/column-definition.md

 To use most of the column types, you only need to define the `type` property in your column definition.
 However, some types require additional properties to be set to make them work correctly:

-- If the column type is `'singleSelect'`, you also need to set the `valueOptions` property in the respective column definition.
+- If the column type is `'singleSelect'` or  `'multipleSelect'`, you also need to set the `valueOptions` property in the respective column definition.
 These values are options used for filtering and editing.

   ```tsx
   {